danielcaldas/react-d3-graph/README.md

 ```

 ## Contributions
-Contributions are welcome fell free to submit new features or simply grab something from
+Contributions are welcome fell free to submit new ideas/features.
-the above TODO list.